200hr YTT FAQ’s

 2) Daily Meditation, Morning Pages, and Gratitude Practice

-We will be utilizing the One Giant Mind app to build a daily meditation practice.
+We will be utilizing the our HTC app to build a daily meditation practice.
 Students will also be encouraged to maintain a journal with morning pages - 1-3 pages written stream of conscious, with no need to edit, review, or even think about what is being written.
 The journal will also house three gratitudes for each day.

 3) Review/quizzes - 3-4 (spread out over the course of the training)